John of Jandun: Works

-Jandun's works first appeared in manuscript beginning with a short quaestioin 1314, though he may have begun writing as early as 1310 or 1307.
+Jandun's works first appeared in manuscript beginning with a short quaestio in 1314, though he may have begun writing as early as 1310 or 1307.
 He is also the author of an encomnium to Paris (Tractatus de laudibus parisius), written in 1323, which gives a description of that city in the fourteenth century.
 Printed editions of his works include: